redis/redis-doc/docs/connect/clients/java.md

 ### Production usage

 ### Configuring Connection pool
-As was covered in the previous section, it's recommended to use `JedisPool` or `JedisPooled`.
+As mentioned in the previous section, use `JedisPool` or `JedisPooled` to create a connection pool.
-`JedisPooled` is available since Jedis 4.0.0 and provides similar capabilities as `JedisPool` with a simpler API.
+`JedisPooled`, added in Jedis version 4.0.0, provides capabilities similar to `JedisPool` but with a more straightforward API.
-A connection pool holds a specified amount of connections.
-Creates more connections when needed and terminates them when they are unwanted.
+A connection pool holds a specified number of connections, creates more connections when necessary, and terminates them when they are no longer needed.

-Here is a simplified connection lifecycle in the pool:
+Here is a simplified connection lifecycle in a pool:

 1. A connection is requested from the pool.
-2. A connection is served.
+2. A connection is served:
-   - An idle connection is served when there are available non-active connections or,
+   - An idle connection is served when non-active connections are available, or
-   - A connection is created when the number of connections is under maxTotal.
+   - A new connection is created when the number of connections is under `maxTotal`.
 3. The connection becomes active.
 4. The connection is released back to the pool.
 5. The connection is marked as stale.